HsiangHung/Machine_Learning_Note/Regression/Decision Tree/README.md

 Then the SDR is computed `S("overlook", "hours played") = 9.32 - 7.66 = 1.66` (shown as below (a)) ![steps](images/SDR.png)

-3. Similarly, we compute SDR for other attributes, as shown in (b).
+3. Similarly, we compute SDR for other attributes: `temp`, `humidity`, `windy`, as shown in (b).
 Among these predictors, `outlook` attribute has maximal SDR, so we select `overlook` to split first.

+4. Next we look at nodes described by "overcast", "rainy", "sunny".
+In practice, we need some termination criteria.
+For example, when coefficient of deviation (CV) for a branch becomes smaller than a certain threshold (e.g., 10%) and/or when too few instances (n) remain in the branch (e.g. n=3).
+For node "overcast" the subset does not need any further splitting because its CV (8%) is less than the threshold (10%).
+Thus "Overcast" is a leaf node.

+5. However, the "Sunny" branch has an CV (28%) more than the threshold (10%) which needs further splitting.
+We select "Temp" as the best best node after "Outlook" because it has the largest SDR.

 ## Coefficient of Variation